olson-sean-k/plexus-web/src/user-guide/graphs.md

 Rekeying is useful for fallible traversals that maintain mutability.
 A mutable view can be used to look up a key and, if such a key is found, be rekeyed into that topology.
-This avoids performing the same traversal more than once in order to query and then convert.
+This avoids performing the same traversal more than once in order to query and then convert or mutate.

 ```rust
 let face = graph.face_mut(key).unwrap();